testomatio/kotlin-check-tests/README.md

 ### `sync`

 Executes tests code to the Testomat.io and pull new/updated IDs from the server into your codebase.
+If the test code does not exist in Testomat.io, it will not be uploaded.

 Convenience command for typical workflow.